PoCInnovation/Pool2023/Software/day04/2 - Docker/README.md

 #### Installation

-We can now install docker engine and docker-compose
+We can now install docker engine and the compose plugin:

 ```shell
 # Add docker repository to your package manager